MinaFoundation/mina-fungible-token/documentation/deploy.md

 [!NOTE] Unless you have a very good reason, please use one transaction that deploys the admin contract, deploys the token contract, and calls `initialize()` on the token contract.

-[!NOTE] Deploying the admin contract, deploying the token contract, and calling `initialize()` each require funding a new account on the chain via `AccountUpdate.fundNewAccount`.
+[!NOTE] Each of the three steps requires funding a new account on the chain via `AccountUpdate.fundNewAccount`.

 [!NOTE] If you use separate transactions for deploying the admin contract and deploying and initializing the token contract, you should start the token contract in paused mode, and only call